 Until the announcement comes into effect, the current quarantine period for entry into Malaysia (effective 24 January 2022) is as follows:

-- Five days for those fully vaccinated and with a booster dose, or adolescents (18 years and under) who are traveling alone
+- Five days for those fully vaccinated and with a booster dose, or adolescents (18 years and under) who are travelling alone

 - Seven days for those who are fully vaccinated

 - 10 days for those who are not fully vaccinated